 Virtual teams whose primary method of communication might be Slack or email especially need to consider how they communicate and work together.
 Some things which may come across easily with verbal communication might not be clear in text, and when working together online, good standards of communication are important to keep things moving effectively.

 Proper and transparent documentation, kick-off meetings and retrospectives are only one part of the puzzle.
-Combine these with experiential learning and remote-friendly communication exercises, and the result is a great way of getting virtual team members to think about how they might communicate better in a very practical way.
+Combine these with experiential learning and remote-friendly communication exercises in order to get real results.
+Team communication activities like the below are great for helping virtual team members think about how they might better communicate.
 Let’s dig in!

 Whatever the organisation, teams invariably have members with different skill sets and knowledge bases.
 One of the challenges of team communication comes when one team member tries to explain an unfamiliar concept to another team member.
 If teams aren’t great at communicating, this process can be frustrating for both parties.